 While wearing this cloak, you are under the effect of the following spells: Eyebite, Sympathy, Mind Blank, Foresight, and may cast Shapechange and Gate at will.
 However, to attune to this item, a creature must have a Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma score of 30 or greater.
 Otherwise, the attunement fails.

 Cloak of the Rat"Wondrous" item, rare (requires attunement)

 While wearing this cloak, you have advantage on Wisdom (Perception) checks that rely on smell.
 While attuned to the cloak, you become diseased.
 You can't regain hit points except by magical means, and your hit point maximum decreases by 3 (1d6) every 24 hours.
 If your hit point maximum drops to 0 as a result of the disease, you die.

 If you make a bite attack against another creature, they must succeed on a DC 10 Constitution saving throw or become diseased as well.
 Your bite is considered an unarmed attack.

 While wearing this cloak with the hood up, strangers will mistake you for their Uncle Ray.
 Upon inspection of your appearance, however, they will realize their mistake and awkwardly apologize.
 The NPC may realize afterwards that they don't have an Uncle Ray at all.
 If multiple NPCs are encountered at once, they will each see their own version of Uncle Ray.

-Crystal Bass"Wondrous" item, very rare or legendary (requires attunement)
+Crystal Bass"Wondrous" item, uncommon or very rare